LaneMatthewJ/beautiful-jekyll/_posts/2016-06-14-Genetic-Algorithms.md

     * Just like above, we mutate our chromosomes!
 * Repeat until a stopping condition is reached.
     * For One Max, our stopping condition will be when our fitness value equals the number of alleles.

+After enough generations, the population will converge on the best possible answer it could find (which is a bitstring of all 1s).
+To see the code for this in swift, check out [my github page](https://github.com/LaneMatthewJ/OneMax).